 Directions: Preheat oven to 350 degrees.

 Heat almond butter slightly in a microwave safe dish – 30 seconds or until easy to mix.
 Mix almond butter and stevia thoroughly.
 Add eggs, vanilla and almond milk.
 Mix protein powder, baking soda and salt in a separate bowl.
 Combine.

-The batter was really thick so I started with 1/2 cup and added more until it was like cake batter.
+The batter was really thick so I started with 1/2 cup almond milk and added more until it was like cake batter.
 It should be runnier than usual batter as the protein powder will soak up extra moisture.

 Pour into very well greased 8×8 baking dish.
 Bake for 26 minutes or until set.

 Cut.
 Eat.
 Repeat.